Guardsmen participate in Stryker Maintainer and Maintenance Manager Exchange

-Group Photo during the Stryker Maintainer and Maintenance Manager Subject Matter Expert Exchange with Royal Thai Army partners in Chon Buri Province, Thailand, Dec.
-1–19, 2025.
-(Courtesy Photo)
+Soldiers from the Washington Army National Guard’s G4 maintenance section led a Stryker Maintainer and Maintenance Manager Subject Matter Expert Exchange with Royal Thai Army partners in Chon Buri Province, Thailand, Dec.
+1–19, 2025, continuing a multi-year effort to strengthen allied Stryker readiness and sustainment capabilities.

+“This engagement marked the fifth Stryker Maintainer SMEE and the first Maintenance Manager SMEE conducted with the Royal Thai Army’s 11th Maintenance Support Battalion since August 2024, building on lessons learned during previous exchanges held in Thailand and at Yakima Training Center,” said Chief Warrant Officer Four Ricky Thomas, exchange lead and shop superintendent at the Washington Army National Guard’s Maneuver Area Training Equipment Sites.

+Earlier engagements focused on foundational hands-on maintenance skills and fleet familiarization.
+This iteration expanded that framework by pairing advanced technical training with maintenance management principles to reinforce long-term readiness and self-sufficiency.

 |Date Taken: